gideon-ai/gideon/conversations-with-gideon.md

 User: "I want to build a NLP-powered search engine for an internal Knowledge Management portal.
 Can you help?"
 Gideon: Here you go.
 [Build a search engine using Transformers](ml-code-patterns/model%20training/qa_system_transformers)

+ `Conversation 5: Text Recommendation Engine`

+ User: "I have a bunch of articles.
+I want to build a Recommendation engine akin to Netflix for these articles.
+Any ideas?"
+ Gideon: Here are the steps you can follow for building a text recommendation engine:

+ Step 1: Scrape the text from the articles.
+Here is a [code recommendation](ml-code-patterns/NLP/scrape_text_from_external_articles)
+ Step 2: Clean the text using this [code recommendation](ml-code-patterns/NLP/Text_Preprocessing)
+ Step 3: Generate the embeddings for the cleaned text using [Word2Vec](ml-code-patterns/NLP/Word2Vec-Gensim)
+ Step 4: Start finding the most similar articles to a given article using the [cosine similarity code recommendation engine](ml-code-patterns/NLP/Cosine_Similarity_Recommendations)

-`Conversation 5: Product Review Summarizer`
+`Conversation 6: Product Review Summarizer`

 User: "I have a bunch of product reviews.
 I wish to summarize the reviews using NLP."
 Gideon: Very good.
 Would you prefer Extractive Summarization or Abstractive Summarization?
 User: Abstractive Summarization please
 Gideon: Here you go.
 [Abstractive Summarization using BERT](ml-code-patterns/NLP/Abstractive_Summary_BERT)

-Conversation 6: Text-to-Image Generator
+User:

 Conversation 7: Product Review Summarizer